DOSING & MONITORING

 What to test prior to starting ISTURISA

-• Obtain baseline ECG
+• Obtain baseline electrocardiogram (ECG)1

 Calendar Icon

-Continue monitoring your patients to optimize titration
+Continue monitoring your patients to optimize cortisol levels and help improve Cushing's disease symptoms1

-• Monitor potassium and magnesium levels
+• Monitor potassium and magnesium levels periodically during treatment with ISTURISA1

 Infection Icon